 This original technology makes it possible to manufacture seismic instruments based on the physical principles of a molecular-electronic transfer (MET) and a liquid inertial mass.

-Read a Case Study of our accelerometers used for monitoring high-rise buildings in Istanbul, Turkey.
+Read the Case Study of R-sensors' accelerometers (pdf) to monitor high-rise buildings in Istanbul, Turkey.

-To see the deployment of ocean bottom seismometers by R-sensors and partners, watch this 2-minute video.
+This 2-minute video shows deployment of ocean bottom seismometers by R-sensors and partners.